Where were you born? Where do you live?

 By writing anyway.
 Or by daydreaming.
 Or by dabbling a scene from another point of view.
 And sometimes, by taking a shower or going on a walk or listening to the story’s playlist.
 I think the most important thing though, is to keep moving forward.
 As Albert Einstein once said, “Nothing happens until something moves.”
 An object in motion will stay in motion.
 So keep writing.
 Keep moving forward.

-Who is your agent?
-Will she represent me?
+Who are your agents?
+Will they represent me?

-My agent is Suzie Townsend at New Leaf Literary.
-You should probably query her.
+My agents are Suzie Townsend and Sophia M. Ramos at New Leaf Literary.
+You should probably query them.
 (I won’t refer you unless I know you, have read your book, and really truly believe you’d be a good fit.)

 I’ve written a book.
 Will you read it and tell me what you think?